Missed data.world summit 2020? Visit this page to watch a replay of the full event.

 Capped off with a few beverages and a side of data… or the other way around

 We finished off the event with an awesome episode of Catalog & Cocktails, where we recapped the biggest ideas and learnings from the day.
-All our presenters have left us curious about what the future of data management holds, and in a world that continues to be remote-first, what curveballs might be thrown at businesses as we all try to navigate uncertainty.
+All our presenters have left us curious about what the future of data management holds, a multitude of potential data catalog use cases, and in a world that continues to be remote-first, what curveballs might be thrown at businesses as we all try to navigate uncertainty.

 We want to thank all our speakers for sharing their unique insights with all of us, and a big thanks to you for being part of the ride and making the first data.world summit a blast.
 We can’t wait to see you at the next summit!